aiji42/zod-i18n/README.md

 The suffix can be changed by specifying `handlePath.context`.

 Object schema keys can be handled in the message with `{{path}}`.
 By preparing the translated data for the same key as the key in the object schema, the translated value will be output in `{{path}}`, otherwise the key will be output as is.
-You can also separate namespaces for translation data for `{{path}}` by specifying `handlePath.ns`.
+You can specify `handlePath.ns` to separate the namespace of translation data for `{{path}}`.
 Furthermore, it is possible to access nested translation data by specifying `handlePath.keyPrefix`.

 ```ts
 i18next.init({